-• After three absences, failure to show up in class will result in reduction of your final grade by one whole letter grade for each day missing.

-• Four late arrivals or early departures will count as one unexcused absence: Arrive to class on time.
+- After three absences, failure to show up in class will result in reduction of your final grade by one whole letter grade for each day missing.
+Take note that an absence will involve missing significant information, and you should consult with a classmate to get notes on missed material. - Four late arrivals or early departures will count as one unexcused absence: Arrive to class on time.
 Attendance is recorded at the beginning of class.
 Class will remain in session until the official end time; do not leave early.
 Departing before class has been formally dismissed by the teacher will result in a recorded early departure.
-Tardiness that exceeds one hour will be counted as an absence.
+Tardiness or early departure that exceeds one hour will be counted as an absence.
 Each student is responsible for his/her own recorded attendance.
-If you are late it is your responsibility after that class period to make sure the teacher has you added to the roll.

-• If you have a conflict, or issue, contact me as soon as possible.

-NOTE: The allotted three absences are to accommodate routine illness, weddings, transportation troubles, etc. Doctor appointments, advisor conferences, trips to supply stores & labs, employment, etc. should not be scheduled to conflict with class.
+If you are late, it is your responsibility after that class period to make sure the teacher has you added to the roll. - If you have a conflict or issue on a critique or exam day, contact me as soon as possible.
+If no critiques or exams are scheduled for the day, arrange to get the notes from another student. - NOTE: The allotted three absences are to accommodate routine illness, weddings, transportation troubles, etc. Doctor appointments, advisor conferences, trips to supply stores & labs, employment, etc. should not be scheduled to conflict with class.
 Religious Observances cited in the handbook will be followed.